Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

-We recommend deploying on infrastructure where hardware resources can be scaled to accommodate your actual usage patterns and campaign requirements.
+Deploy on infrastructure where hardware resources can be scaled to accommodate your usage patterns and campaign requirements.

 Component | Minimum | Recommended |